 Suunto has already released the Movescount app for Android.
 It is currently in beta mode and does not support the same features as its iOS counterpart.
 The basic Moves sync and check functionality is now available, but you will still have to wait for the same options as in iOS: synchronizing phone notifications with Ambit3, creating training plans, or support for the Suunto Smart Sensor.

-Movescount is the Suunto website where you will synchronize your training and competition data, or as Suunto calls it, your "Moves".
-You will also set up the different sport modes and then synchronize them to the clock.
-This way of setting up is much faster and more intuitive, but it is only possible to do it from the computer (or phone) and not from the clock.
+Movescount is the Suunto website where you will synchronize your training and competition data or, as Suunto calls it, your "Moves".
+In addition, you will also configure the different sport modes to synchronize later to the watch.
+This way of configuration is much faster and intuitive, but it is only possible to do it from the computer (or from the phone) and not from the watch.